 that administrations have the right to decide which of the digital land mobile systems contained in the Annex to this Decision can be introduced for narrow band or wide band PPDR radio applications in their national territories, with due respect to their international trade obligations and to European Community legislation as far as EU Member States are concerned;

 that ECC Decision (16)02 [5] provides harmonised technical conditions and frequency bands for the implementation of Broadband Public Protection and Disaster Relief (BB-PPDR) systems;

+that ITU Recommendation M.1637 [22] provides information and recommendations on the global cross-border circulation of radiocommunication equipment in emergency and disaster relief situations;

+that the World Radiocommunication Conference (Geneva, 2015), has revisited Resolution 647 (Rev.WRC-15) [23] which considers that administrations have been urged to take all practical steps to facilitate the rapid deployment and effective use of telecommunication resources for early warning, emergency, disaster mitigation and relief operations by reducing and, where possible, removing regulatory barriers and strengthening global, regional, and trans-border cooperation between States;

 that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with the RE Directive.
 Conformity with the essential requirements of the RE Directive may be demonstrated by compliance with the applicable harmonised European standard(s) or by using the other conformity assessment procedures set out in the RE Directive.